1951 Alabama Crimson Tide football team: Vanderbilt

 In what was their first road game of the season, the Crimson Tide lost to the Vanderbilt Commodores by a final score of 22–20 in Nashville.
 After Alabama took a 7–0 lead in the first quarter on a one-yard James Melton run, Vanderbilt took a 12–7 lead in the second quarter on a Richard Foster run and a four-yard Charles Wade pass to Ted Kirkland.
 The Crimson Tide responded with a one-yard Bobby Marlow touchdown run late in the second to take a 13–12 halftime lead.
 The Commodores rebounded in the third to retake the lead 22–13 after Foster scored on a 10-yard run and later kick a 46-yard field goal.
 A four-yard Marlow touchdown in the fourth made the final score 22–20 in favor of the Commodores.
-The loss brought Alabama's all-time record against Vanderbilt to 16–14–1.